Isn’t it true what they say – what’s old is new again?

 But the development and real popularity of the style came about – as most innovations have – as an answer to a need.
 World War II had ended, couples were growing their families, and those families needed places to live.
 With demand skyrocketing, and quickly, the intricate details that were once part of the home building process were no longer realistic for home builders.

-Top: Philip Johnson's design, called the Glass House, is emblematic of earlier mid-century design, having been built in 1949, and with all the glass – and today's stricter building codes – probably couldn't be built today (courtesy of Boca Do Lobo).
-Bottom: Similar to Glass House, though in 2 stories, this 4-bedroom 2.5-bath home embraces Johnson's ideas in a buildable home plan for today's family (Plan #116-1121).
+Similar to a Philip Johnson design called the Glass House, though in 2 stories, this 4-bedroom, 2.5-bath home embraces Johnson's ideas in a buildable home plan for today's family (Plan #116-1121).

 Developers – especially Joseph Eichler – saw this need to build homes for growing families as the baby boomers were coming into the world and came up with the solution building simple, yet sleek, mid-century modern homes.
 In fact, in the minds of some, the American mid-century home is synonymous with Eichler and are call Eichler homes.
 These homes boasted large rooms, open space, modern building materials like steel and metal, and a general aesthetic that at the time seemed futuristic and incredibly modern.